 This was a revised model of the first machine, with new keyboard launched in 1977.and was used for education, hobbyists, and some business users.
-The first machines had either 4K of RAM, or 8K, but even this was very limiting so several third-party memory expansion boards were available to take the memory up to 32K.
-It has a built in system ROM (6K) and BASIC (8K), and with additional memory could run 6502 assemblers and even compilers The screen could display upper and lower case letters, and a large range of graphics symbols, a large library of software was produced for the machine.
+The first machines had either 4K or 8K of RAM but this was very limiting so several third-party memory expansion boards were available to take the memory up to 32K.
+It has a built-in system ROM (6K) and BASIC (8K), and with additional memory could run 6502 assemblers and even compilers.
+The screen could display upper and lower case letters, and a large range of graphics symbols, a large library of software was produced for the machine.

 The 2001 model was found to be slow in updating its display, until someone discovered a way of speeding up the graphics routines with a POKE to memory.
 This was fine, but on later machines the graphics hardware was improved and the same POKE caused the screen to go blank and was known as 'the killer POKE'.

-This version now included 32K of RAM, hence the name, and also had an updated Kernel ROM to support Commodore's new range of disk drives.
+This example in our collection now included 32K of RAM, hence the name, and also had an updated Kernel ROM to support Commodore's new range of disk drives.

 Comment on This Page